0

 E: Installing Dryzone or Dryrods

-600 ml foil cartridges
+600 ml Foil Cartridges

 Pierce the end of the foil wrapped sausage and then insert it into the Dryzone application gun.
 Insert the nozzle of the gun into the full depth of the pre‐drilled hole.
 Gently squeeze the gun trigger and back‐fill each hole fully with Dryzone Damp-Proofing Cream to within one centimetre of the surface.
 Periodically wipe clean the outside of the nozzle.

-310 ml plastic cartridges
+310 ml Plastic Cartridges

 Install the mastic cartridge into a standard mastic gun and then attach the supplied nozzle.
 Insert the nozzle of the gun into the full depth of the pre‐drilled hole.
 Gently squeeze the gun trigger and back‐fill each hole fully with Dryzone Damp-Proofing Cream to within one centimetre of the surface.
 Periodically wipe clean the outside of the nozzle.